Cirkit Designer Logo

 Common Applications and Use Cases

-• LED dimming and lighting systems
+• LED lighting systems with dimming control

 • DC-DC converters and power supply circuits